notBald/Avalonia86/README.md

 You may have to install .net 9.0.
 In that case, you will get a message like the one above.

+### Windows 10 LTSC

+Avalonia 8.6 might not work on the Long-Term Support (LTS) release of Windows 10.
+The workaround for now is to either use the Windows 7 release or to follow [this guide](https://www.reddit.com/r/WindowsLTSC/comments/1klhp4e/comment/mst7tjf/).

 ## Using on Linux

 For older builds, see the [Linux Guide](Linux.md).